Tips for Shopping Smartly and Safely This Back-to-School Season

 This will improve your chances of getting a refund if the retailer goes out of business.
 If you order supplies that never arrive, you may be able to dispute the charge.

-To check out a company, contact the North Carolina Attorney General's Office.
+To check out a company's hisotry of consumer complaints or legal action, contact the North Carolina Attorney General's Office.